EssentialsX/Website/Improvements.md

 * Convert locations to safe teleports (results in plenty of exploits); or
 * Deny the teleport entirely.

-EssentialsX adds a `force-disable-teleport-safety` option (defaulting to false), that when combined with `teleport-safety: true`, disables conversion to safe locations and teleports the user to their exact location.
+EssentialsX adds a `force-disable-teleport-safety` option (defaulting to false).
+When combined with `teleport-safety: true`, this disables conversion to safe locations and teleports the user to their exact location.

-**Note:** To disable cross-world teleportation safety, switch to Paper and set `disable-teleportation-suffocation-check` to true in paper.yml.
+**Note:** To disable cross-world teleportation safety, switch to Paper and set `disable-teleportation-suffocation-check` to true in `paper.yml`.

 ### Spawner placement fix
-If your placed spawners are still pig spawners, assign `essentials.spawnerconvert.*` to your default group.
+If spawners from EssentialsX commands/kits become pig spawners when placed, you can assign `essentials.spawnerconvert.*` to your default group to automatically convert them to the correct mob type.

 ### Controlled Private Messaging